Columbus Day / Discoverer's Day

 Today, we celebrate Columbus Day for what it accurately is.
 Columbus did discover the existence of the New World for Europeans who until then, believed the world was flat and ended somewhere in the Atlantic.
-And, the focus is now more about discovery of the “New World”, and less upon Columbus himself.
+Not believing the world was flat, his real goal was to find a way to the Orient.
+And, the focus of this day is now more on the discovery of the “New World”, and less on Columbus himself.

-In recent years, Columbus has fallen out of favor to many people for a number of reasons.
+In recent years, Columbus has fallen out of favor with many people for several reasons.
 First, in 1492, Columbus did not land on the mainland of the American continent.
 Second, Leif Erikson and Native Americans preceded him.
-Also, Columbus and many other European discoverers were seen as cruel conquerors and looters.
+Also, Columbus and many other Europe discoverers were seen as cruel conquerors and looters.
 This has given rise to Indigenous People Day.

 Did You Know?
 Anti-Columbus sentiment has grown in both North and South America.
 On Columbus Day, mock trials of Columbus are held in Peru.